 Install the habit in your salon of always looking up clients on social media before they come in.
 If you see that they have an engaged following, you can try to strike a deal with them where they mention your salon in their next post.

 You can also proactively look up relevant influencers and invite them to your salon.
 A good way of doing this is to explore local relevant hashtags and to see who’s posting with high engagement and then send them a direct message and invite them in for a service.

 Encourage User Generated Content

-Similar to getting influencers to post about you, you can incentivize your followers and existing salon clients to take picture and post about you on their own accounts.
+Similar to getting influencers to post about you, you can incentivize your followers and existing salon clients to take pictures and post about you on their own accounts.

 Where quality is good, you can re-share their content on your account.
 This also works the other way around.

-What’s working well for many salon’s is to run competitions.
-Ask your followers mention you in their submission post for a chance to win.
+What’s working well for many salons is running competitions.
+Ask your followers to mention you in their submission post for a chance to win.

-This can be done very easily, just make sure you have a clean space with some nice decor that look good on pictures.
+This can be done very easily, just make sure you have a clean space with some nice decor that looks good in pictures.
 Lighting is also important for this so it’s worth investing in a ring light.
-You can get really good ones a good price – like the one I am recommending as part of my hair salon equipment list that you can check out here.
+You can get really good ones at a good price – like the one I am recommending as part of my hair salon equipment list that you can check out here.